Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - For the `trellis` planter type: Order the textures in the order growing, dry, flowering, fruiting
     - For the `bonsai` planter type: Order the textures in the order fruiting, dry, flowering, branch, leaves
 - 10th argument: A string, the extra texture used by `hanging` planter types.
 Pass in the fruit texture if the planter type is `hanging` else pass in null
-- *Optional 11th argument*: A string, the name of the planter definition
+- *Optional 11th argument*: A `ResourceLocation`, the name of the planter definition

 ### Example